 |---|---|---|---|

-Analysts expect D-Wave Quantum Inc. to reach a consensus target price of 35.25, which is significantly higher than its current price of 22.59.
-Similarly, Quantum Computing, Inc. has a consensus target of 22, above its current price of 11.6, indicating positive sentiment for both stocks.
+Analysts expect D-Wave Quantum Inc. to reach a target consensus of 35.25, significantly higher than its current price of 22.78.
+Quantum Computing, Inc.’s consensus target of 22 also suggests strong upside potential compared to its current price of 11.69.

 Strengths and Weaknesses